skasch/ff9-perfect-save/excalibur-2-perfect-game-guide.md

 >
 > * You can let Freya absorb any EXP you might come across once Quina has joined the party.
 (Hint: Type A x 2)

-* Equip your party as follow:
+* Equip your party as follows:

 | Vivi | Zidane | Freya | Quina |
 |------|--------|-------|-------|